· · ·

 It pretty much fits in all of the most popular tourist sites in Coron, along with one of the best coral gardens for snorkelling, a beach, and a World War II shipwreck.

-Just like the next stop, Twin Lagoon, it has underwater limestone cliffs ideal for free-diving, snorkelling, or simply floating and enjoying the scenery.
+It visits Kayangan Lake, the cleanest lake in Palawan.
+Just like the next stop, Twin Lagoon, it has underwater limestone cliffs ideal for swimming.

 The island hopping tour is also very fast-paced, leaving little time for you to enjoy each place before you’re shuttled off to the next.